 What travel moment has made you laugh like there is no tomorrow?

 In Big Bear Lake (California), we rented a cabin and needed to do some laundry.
-We lacked any form of washing machine, except a bath tub.
+We lacked any form of a washing machine, except a bathtub.
 In the end, Lane ended up stomping water out of clothes in the tub, while naked, because she didn’t want to get any more clothing wet!
 Envision Lucille Ball stomping grapes in the famous “I Love Lucy” show.

-Story behing the photo: Even though Juliet is British, she had never been to the Lake District.
-Last summer she was in a friends wedding in the Cotswolds of England, and afterward we decided to spend a few days in the Lake District.
+Story behind the photo: Even though Juliet is British, she had never been to the Lake District.
+Last summer she was at a friend’s wedding in the Cotswolds of England, and afterward, we decided to spend a few days in the Lake District.
 We found it so charming, with stunning scenery.
-Its an absolute must if visiting England.
+It’s an absolute must if visiting England.

 What travel resources do you use?